Graphics Processing Units (GPU)

 NVIDIA® Tesla T4

-Suitable for Machine Learning and Deep Learning, inference, graphics work, and video rendering.
+Suitable for Machine Learning and Deep Learning, inference, graphics, and video rendering.
 Works with most AI frameworks and is compatible with all types of neural networks.

-Based on the Turing® architecture, with 16 GB of GDDR6 memory and bandwidth up to 300 GB/s.
-See the detailed specifications in the NVIDIA® documentation.
+Based on the Turing® architecture, with 16 GB of GDDR6 memory and a bandwidth of up to 300 GB/s.
+See detailed specifications in the NVIDIA® Tesla T4 documentation from NVIDIA®.

 In fixed GPU lineup configurations, 1 to 4 GPU × 16 GB are available, with 4 to 24 vCPUs and 32 to 320 GB of RAM.